fief-dev/docs/docs/configure/api-keys.md

 # API Keys

-This is where you'll see and manage the api keys of your workspace.
+This is where you'll see and manage the api keys of your instance.

 --8<-- "reusables/api-key-callout.md"